EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 a [non blocking user-agent](https://docs.mojolicious.org/Mojo/UserAgent).

 Recently a legacy application needed to make some API calls.
 To speed up the process, we wanted to make the requests in parallel.
-And here's the gist of the code:
+And here’s the gist of the code:

 ```